This article was first published July 20th, 2021, and was last updated July 2023.

-The way search engines work may be a mystery for some.
+How do search engines work?
+The way they work may be a mystery for some.
 However, if you take a closer look, you’ll find that there’s no mystery, only some basic rules.

 68% of online user journeys start with a search engine.
-Understanding and following the inner workings of SEO can help you boost your website’s rankings and be seen by more people.
+Understanding and following the inner workings of search engine optimization (SEO) can help you boost your website’s rankings and be seen by more people.

 Follow along this quick guide to learn how search engines work—from crawling and indexing to the ranking of pages.
 You will find out how to rank your page on the top and what makes a search engine-friendly marketing tactic.